KonradHoeffner/hdt/paper.md

 We denote the triple pattern type with all constants as SPO (matching one or zero triples) and the type with all constants with ??? (matching all triples in the graph).
 The other triple patterns are denoted analogously.

-## Header Data Triples
+## Header Dictionary Triples
 While text-based RDF serialization formats can be read by humans, they are too verbose to be practical on large graphs.
-The serialized size of a graph can be drastically lowered by using the Header Data Triples (HDT) binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.
+The serialized size of a graph can be drastically lowered by using the Header Dictionary Triples (HDT) binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.

 ![The Bitmap Triples structure represents the adjacency matrix of the RDF graph as a tree.
 Image source and further information in @hdt2012.
 \label{fig:bt}](img/bt.png){ width=100% }

-All patterns with constant subject (SPO, SP?, SO? and S??) as well as ??? are answered using the Bitmap Triples structure, see \autoref{fig:bt}.
+All patterns with constant subject (SPO, SP?, SO? and S??) as well as ??? are answered using the Bitmap Triples structure, see \autoref{fig:bt}, while the other patterns are answered using HDT-FoQ, see \autoref{fig:foq}.
+As HDT is a very complex format, we recommend referring to @hdt2012 and @hdt2013 for a comprehensive documentation.

 ![The HDT *Focused on Querying* (HDT-FoQ) extension allows efficient queries with ?PO, ?P? and ??O patterns.
 Image source and further information in @hdt2012.